sharajpanwar/Generative-AI-for-Time-Series-Forecasting/README.md

 # Predicting glucose fluctuations in a bio-reactor

-A trabsformer model for glucose forecasting (i.e., predicting future glucose values) and HG prediction (i.e., probability of future hypoglycemia events)
+A transformer model for glucose forecasting (i.e., predicting future glucose values) and HG prediction (i.e., probability of future hypoglycemia events)